Treats depression. This medicine is an antidepressant.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- The tablets can be swallowed whole or given as a half tablet by breaking the tablet along the score line.
-Do not break the tablets unless your doctor tells you to.
-Do not crush or chew the tablets.
+- The tablet can be swallowed whole, or you may break the tablet in half along the score line.
+Do not break the tablet unless your doctor tells you to.
+Do not crush or chew the tablet.

 If a dose is missed: